Health Office Information

 Mt.
 Lebanon School District Health Services Department utilizes the Allegheny County Health Department “Guide to Infectious Diseases for Schools and Daycare Centers” when determining if a child should be sent home for illness or disease and when a child should return to school after an infectious illness.

-Please consider the following guidelines when determining if your child is well enough or not to attend school:
+Please utilize the following guidelines when determining if your child is well enough or not to attend school:

-- Nausea/vomiting - children should be free from vomiting for 24 hours before returning to school
+Nausea/vomiting/diarrhea - children should be free from vomiting/diarrhea for 24 hours before returning to school

 What is a Concussion?

 According to the Center for Disease Control (CDC)... a concussion is a type of brain injury that changes the way the brain normally works.
 A concussion is caused by a bump, blow or jolt to the head.
 Concussions also occur from a blow to the body that causes the head and brain to move rapidly back and forth.
 Concussions have a more serious effect on a young, developing brain.
 You cannot see a concussion.
 Signs and symptoms of concussion can show up right after an injury or may not appear or be noticed until hours or days after the injury.
 After a blow or jolt to the head, It is important to watch for changes in how your child or teen is acting or feeling, if symptoms are getting worse, or if s/he just “doesn’t feel right.”
 Most concussions occur without loss of consciousness.

 Children and teens with a concussion should NEVER return to sports or recreation activities on the same day the injury occurred.
 They should delay returning to their activities until a health care professional experienced in evaluating for concussion says they are symptom-free and it’s okay to return to play.
 This means, until permitted, not returning to : (CDC)